Staff

 Abdulrazzaq Al-Saiedi, MPA

 Al-Saiedi was a Harvard Nieman Fellow in 2007.
-He is fluent in English and Arabic and holds an MPA from the Harvard Kennedy School of Government.
+He is fluent in Arabic and holds an MPA from the Harvard Kennedy School of Government.

 View Abdulrazzaq's writings and videos